Contact Info

 Fix latency errors with the latency adjustment tool.

-You can click the "Prev" and "Next" buttons to step through the various raw data files to see the current settings.
-The second pair of "Prev" and "Next" buttons can be used to select the raw data type (position, depth or motion).
+Click the 'Prev' and 'Next' buttons to step through the various raw data files to see the current settings.
+The second pair of 'Prev' and 'Next' buttons can be used to select the raw data type (position, depth, or motion).
 If you want to apply the new latency setting to all raw data files, you must check the "Apply to all modified raw data" option.

 Example Hydromagic raw data file with latency for echo sounder set to 25 milliseconds